isaacs/tshy/README.md

 at `./src/utils/bar.ts` as `./utils/bar`, but would ignore a file at `./internal/private.ts`.

+### Live Dev

+Set `"liveDev": true` in the tshy config in `package.json` to build in link mode.
+In this mode, the files are hard-linked into place in the `dist` folder, so that edits are immediately visible.

+This is particularly beneficial in monorepo projects, where workspaces may be edited in parallel, and so it's handy to have changes reflected in real time without a rebuild.

+Of course, tools that can't handle TypeScript will have a problem with this, so any generic `node` program will not be able to run your code.
+For this reason:

+- `liveDev` is always disabled when the `npm_command` environment variable is `'publish'` or `'pack'`.
+In these situations, your code is being built for public consumption, and must be compiled.
+- Code in dist will not be able to be loaded in the node repl unless you run it with a loader, such as `node --import=tsx`.
+- Because it links files into place, a rebuild _is_ required when a file is added or removed.

 ### Package `#imports`

 You can use `"imports"` in your package.json, and it will be